 We'll also just be sure to send out the information of when the next Q & A is.
-If you have more questions, you can get them in but
+If you have more questions, you can get them in but we certainly have a lot of them in the queue.

-JJ: [laughs] Ahh!
+JJ: Ahh!